 Temperatures will drop quickly behind the front, ending up in the low 20s by dawn.
 Flurries and squalls will develop off Lake Ontario after midnight as well.

 Here is a look at the weather for the next few days:

-Friday: Lake effect flurries and squalls.
+Friday: Lake effect snow showers, especially in the morning.
 Windy.
-Morning temperatures in the upper 10s.
-Afternoon temperatures dropping to the mid 10s.
+Morning temperatures in the low 20s.
+Afternoon temperatures dropping to the upper 10s.

-Saturday: Some late snow showers.
-Morning lows near 0.
+Saturday: Cloudy with some light snow.
+Morning lows in the mid single-digits.
 Afternoon highs in the mid 20s.

 Sunday: Clouds and some sun.
 Morning lows in the mid single-digits.
 Afternoon highs in the mid 30s.

 Monday: Precipitation likely, especially in the afternoon, but type is uncertain.
 Morning lows around 10 degrees.
 Afternoon highs in the low to mid 30s.